open-sauced/intro/docs/intro-to-oss/how-to-contribute-to-open-source.md

 ---
 id: how-to-contribute-to-open-source
-title: "how to contribute to open source"
+title: "How to Contribute to Open Source"
 sidebar_label: "How to Contribute to Open Source"
 keywords:
   ["how to contribute to open source", "Open Source", "Open Source Community"]
 ---

-# How to Contribute to Open Source

 In this chapter, we'll guide you through the process of contributing to open source projects.